rust-lang-nursery/taskcluster-crater/README.md

 }
 ```

-The values can be obtained from https://auth.taskcluster.net/
+The values can be obtained from https://auth.taskcluster.net/.

-monitor.js expects a file called pulse-credentials.json to be in the cwd which looks like
+pulse-credentials.json looks like yon:

 ```
 {